tinymce/tinymce-docs/README.md

 It's very slow and the minifier is using regex to parse HTML.
 We may add a different minifier in the future.

+## Working with Codepens

+Please be aware while working with Codepens that adding comments to the `*.js` files will break the related demonstration due to parsing issues.